It can be hard to heat your home as a renter, so here are a few tips and tricks.

 Unflued LPG gas heaters were the most expensive.
 They’re also a health and safety hazard, as they fill the air with moisture and produce carbon monoxide.
 We think they should never be used indoors.

-GUIDE TO THE FIGURES COSTS are for providing one kilowatt of heat for one hour.
-Bars represent range between maximum and minimum costs.
-Black dotted line represents the national median.
-Electricity and natural gas costs are from powerswitch.org.nz based on April 2018 data.
-Other costs are from pricing data collected during April 2018.
+GUIDE TO THE FIGURES Bars represent the range between maximum and minimum costs.
+Black lines represent the national median.
+Electricity and natural gas costs are based on April 2020 data from powerswitch.org.nz.
+Other prices were collected during March 2020.
 GST is included.

 If the home you’re renting doesn’t have a heat pump, or if you’re after a heating option for bedrooms, look at an electric heater.